 It's also crucial to ensure the door size is factored into the wind load rating.
 Larger doors, such as those for commercial door applications, may require additional reinforcement compared to residential garage doors.
 Working with a reputable installer who understands the regulations can ensure your wind load-rated garage door is properly installed and provides maximum protection for your home or business, offering you peace of mind during storm season.

 Tri-Lakes Garage Doors has over 20 years of experience and expertise in serving homeowners and businesses all along the Front Range.
-We are a Colorado and Monument licensed and fully insured company.
+We are a Colorado and Monument-licensed and fully insured company.
 Let us assist you in shoring up your existing garage door or making the right choice when buying a wind proof garage door.
 What are you waiting for?
 Give the team at

 Tri-Lakes Garage Doors a call today, and we will come to you!